jhaezaerts/dreamjob/README.md

 1. Navigate to the Azure Portal and login with your kpmgadvisory account
 2. Search for "container registries" in the search bar, and create a new container registry
-    - **Resource group:** *TBD*
+    - **Resource group:** *Knowledge_Sharing_DSAD*
     - **Registry name:** *AcrDreamjob'Your name'*
     - **Location:** *West Europe*
     - **Pricing plan:** *Basic*
+    - **Create**
-3. When the container registry is created, navigate to Settings -> Access keys and enable Admin user
+3. When the container registry is created, go to the resource, navigate to Settings -> Access keys and enable Admin user
-4. Navigate back to the resource group and find the storage account.
+4. Navigate to the resource group *Knowledge_Sharing_DSAD* and go to the storage account.
 In the side blade, navigate to Security + networking -> Access keys. copy the **connection string** and save it for later.

 ### Build the backend image in cloud shell (it comes with Azure CLI)